References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 As soon as possible.
-Submitting your application before 1 August 2017 also means that reduced application fees may be available, please see our summary of ATOL renewal charges.
+Submitting your application no less than 2 months before the expiry of your licence (before 1 August for a 30 September expiring licence and 1 February for a 31 March expiring licence) also means that reduced application fees may be available, please see our summary of ATOL renewal charges.

 We cannot process your application until we have received the application fee (if you have an ATOL charges Direct Debit the application fee will be collected after you have applied), relevant accounts and Annual Accountants' Report Part 2.

 Your firm will be included on a list that the CAA publishes and you cannot legally transact licensable business.
 This means you would have to immediately cease offering, booking, receiving any payment (including balances for existing bookings), fulfilling licensable business and remove all references to the expired ATOL and the logo.

 You would also have to make arrangements to either refund or reprotect existing licensable bookings.
 The CAA's policy document Making arrangements when an Air Travel Organiser's Licence (ATOL) is not renewed provides further advice.

 Section 7 should disclose the total revenue of your business, not just that which is licensable.
 If your revenue(or part of it) is stated as commission only, you should provide the gross value as if you had received revenue directly.

 With the exception of Airline Ticket Agent Sales made under the IATA Exemption 08/2012, which should be identified as "Sales made as an airline ticket agent", all other class exempt sales should be identified as "Other Revenue" and you should provide an explanation as to what class exemption applies.

 This will change the information you are required to provide and possibly the fee payable.
 You should contact us by email or by phone on 0333 103 6700 for further advice.

 We need to carry out fitness and identity checks and to do this we require the following for each new director/shareholder: